HenrikSamuelsson/reading-expert-cpp/README.md

-# reading-expert-cpp
+# Reading Expert C++

-Content related to reading the book Expert C++, written by Vardan Grigoryan and Shunhugang Wu, and relesaed by Packt in April 2020.
+Content related to reading the book Expert C++, written by Vardan Grigoryan and Shunhugang Wu, released by Packt in April 2020.